WestDRI/wgpages/content/dataladIntro-202302.md

 git one -n 1 -p   # and its file changes
 ```

 Notice that the text file was not annexed: there is no symbolic link.
-We can change it easily:
+This means that we can modify it easily:

 ```sh
 echo Text files are not in the annex.>> notes.txt